Welcome to Data Modeling Tutorials. The objective of these tutorials is to gain an understanding of Data Modeling.

 demo on Online Data Modeling Training.

 Hierarchical Model: Much like the common organizational chart used to organize companies, this database model has the same tree-like appearance and is often used to structure XML documents.
-In looking at data efficiency, this is an ideal model where the data contains nested and sorted information, but it can be inefficient when the data does not have an upward link to a main data point or subject.
+In looking at data efficiency, this is an ideal model where the data contains nested and sorted information, but it can be inefficient when the data does not have an upward link to the main data point or subject.
 This model works well for an employee information management system in a company that seeks to restrict or assign equipment usage to certain individuals and/or departments.

 Network Model: Using records and sets, this model uses a one-to-many relationship approach for the data records.
 Multiple branches are allocated for lower-level structures and branches that are then connected by multiple nodes, which represent higher-level structures within the information.
 This database modeling method provides an efficient way to retrieve information and organize the data so that it can be looked at multiple ways, providing a means of increasing business performance and reaction time.
 This is a viable model for planning road, train, or utility networks.

 Dimensional Model: This is an adaptation of the relational model and is often used in conjunction with it by adding the “dimension” of fact to the data points.
-Those facts can be used as measuring sticks for the other data to determine how a size of a group or the timing of a group impacted upon certain results.
+Those facts can be used as measuring sticks for the other data to determine how the size of a group or the timing of a group impacted upon certain results.
 This can help a business make more effective strategic decisions and help them get to know their target audience.
 These models can be useful to organizations with sales and profit analysis.

 Logical Data Model